-A serotonin imbalance can often lead to symptoms of PMS.
+A serotonin imbalance can often lead to symptoms of PMS or premenstrual syndrome.
 Serotonin is essential for the production of melatonin – your sleep hormone.
 It is a powerful antioxidant and aids in regulating your circadian rhythm.
 If it is out of balance and unable to dock to receptors in the brain it can also lead to an imbalance and overproduction of Cortisol -the stress hormone.
-An increase production of cortisol can not only result in changes in your mood but also have a negative effect on bloating and water retention (especially around your face).
+Increase production of cortisol can not only result in changes in your mood but also have a negative effect on bloating and water retention (especially around your face).
 A serotonin imbalance can be treated with the supplementation of 5 HTP or Tryptophan.

 Low Estrogen Levels

 Low estrogen serum levels can leave you feeling weak, moody and irritable and leave you to experience a very dry vagina.
 Low estrogen levels affect women in various ways – PMS symptoms;